hwakharkar/Data-Analytics-Projects/README.md

-# Harshal Wakharkar - Data Analysis Portfolio
+# Harshal Wakharkar - Data Analytics Portfolio

 ## About
 Hi, I'm Harshal!
 I have business development background and hold a Bachelor of Engineering (B.E.) in Mechanincal Engineering from Nagpur University, India.
 I am a certified data analyst and done 6 months Data Analytics Internship in AI Variant, a Bengaluru based organisation.
 In that internship, I did some of the pathbreaking projects for them, which helped the organisation to take business decisions.